dorfsmay/fedora-workstation-setup/INSTRUCTIONS/create_bootable_fedora_usb_stick_on_linux.md

 ## On Fedora

+**This is the easier method**.

-Use Fedora Media Writer.
+* Use Fedora Media Writer.
 To install: `sudo dnf install mediawriter`
+* hit the meta key (key on the left side of the left Alt key), and type `mediawriter` in the seachr bar, followed by the enter key

+Once the mediawriter is runing:

+* "Download automatically"
+* Official Editions
+* Write Options
+    * Version: current version (eg: 38)
+    * Hardware Architecture: Intel/AMD 64bit
+    * USB Drive: the USB drive you inserted - **this will destroy everything on your USB stick**
+* click on the "Write" button

+Once finished:

+* In File Manage (Nautilus), click on the USB dirve labeleed "Fedora-WS-Live" and eject.
+Accept to tempty trash if prompted
+* remove drive

 ## Using the command line